YubiKey 5 CSPN Series Specifics

 Technical Configuration

-In order to protect the OATH-HOTP credentials, use the ykman CLI YubiKey Manager (ykman).
-Note that the GUI, YubiKey Manager, contains an outdated version of the CLI, ykman.
-Download and install the latest version of ykman.
+In order to protect the OATH-HOTP credentials, use the ykman CLI (yubikey-manager).
+Install the most recent version of the ykman CLI, because the YubiKey Manager GUI includes an older version of the ykman CLI.

 For protecting the OATH-HOTP credentials, use the command: